ditinc/foodwatch/README.md

 ### Continuous Integration

-Automated continuous integration and deployment is managed through CircleCI (https://circleci.com).
-On commit to the Master branch, the code is automatically deployed to Docker Hub.
-Tutum (https://www.tutum.co/) describes the container configuration, layout, and relationships, and automatically downloads/starts the Docker containers on a node at DigitalOcean.
+Automated continuous integration and deployment is managed through [CircleCI](https://circleci.com).
+On commit to the Master branch, the code is automatically deployed to [Docker Hub](https://hub.docker.com).
+[Tutum](https://www.tutum.co/) describes the container configuration, layout, and relationships, and automatically downloads/starts the Docker containers on a node at DigitalOcean.

 For additional details, please see the wiki.